tnario/ant/README.md

 ## Making Routes Type Consistent

-When defining routes using `Application.[METHOD]` or `Router.[METHOD]`, there is an option to declare generic types for `RequestCtx.params`, `RequestCtx.query` and `RequestCtx.body` that will persist throughout all route handlers.
+When defining routes using `Application.[METHOD]` or `Router.[METHOD]`, there is an option to declare generic types for `RequestContext.params`, `RequestContext.query` and `RequestContext.body` that will persist throughout all route handlers.

 **_type params_**

-P - corresponds to `RequestCtx.params` types.
+P - corresponds to `RequestContext.params` types.

-Q - corresponds to `RequestCtx.query` types.
+Q - corresponds to `RequestContext.query` types.

-B - corresponds to `RequestCtx.body` types (_only works when body is in JSON format_)
+B - corresponds to `RequestContext.body` types (_only works when body is in JSON format_)

 ```ts
 type ReqParams = {